velocitylabs-org/turtle/app/CONTRIBUTING.md

 ## Code Guidelines

-This project uses recommended ESLint and Typescript rules to ensure coding good practices.
+This project uses recommended Biome and Typescript rules to ensure coding good practices.

 We've setup linters and formatters to help catch errors and improve the development experience:

-- [Prettier](https://prettier.io/) – ensures that code is formatted in a readable way.
-- [ESLint](https://eslint.org/) — checks code for antipatterns as well as formatting.
+- [Biome](https://biomejs.dev/) – ensures that code is formatted in a readable way and checks code for antipatterns as well as formatting

 **All modifications** must be made in a **pull-request** to solicit feedback from other contributors.